AlexanderThaller/prometheus_exporter/README.md

 .expect("can not create tcp_connection_state_closed metric");
 ```

-That is also where the metric values get updated:
+And update the metric value in the same context:

 ```rust
 connection_state